KittyGiraudel/sass-guidelines/index.md

 1. [HSL notation](http://en.wikipedia.org/wiki/HSL_and_HSV);
 1. [RGB notation](http://en.wikipedia.org/wiki/RGB_color_model);
 1. Hexadecimal notation.
 Preferably lowercase and shortened when possible.

+For starter, keywords often speak for themselves.
+The HSL representation is not only the easiest one for the human brain to comprehend but also makes it easy for stylesheets authors to tweak the color by adjusting the hue, saturation and lightness individually.
+RGB has still the benefit of showing right away if the color is more of a blue, a green or a red but it does not make it easy to build a color from the three parts.
+Last, hexadecimal is close to indecipherable for the humain mind.

 {% highlight scss %}
 // Yep